 - WordPress (if you need a website, go with WordPress)

-14 Responses to “50 Open Source Resources for Writers”
+14 thoughts on “50 Open Source Resources for Writers”

 Thank you for such an amazing resource.
 Were it not for blogs like this, I wouldn’t be aware that such things exist.